*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 If you’re used to driving everywhere, the fact that you have to do that in Alaska won’t come as a shock.
 But the winter road conditions might.

-Blogger Michelle points out that Alaska doesn’t salt the roads in the winter.
+Alaska doesn’t salt the roads in the winter.
 This means that the ice and snow stay on the pavement.
 That can make for some hair-raising drives.
 They do, however, use gravel, which takes a toll on windshields and paint jobs.

 How cold does it get?